TL;DR

 Keep Kafka operationally invisible, without losing control.

-That’s what modern streaming economics look like — more product, less platform.
+That’s what modern streaming economics look like more product, less platform.

 Conclusion

 Kafka changed how organizations think about data.
+Condense is changing how they operate it.

-By removing the burden of Kafka Operations, Condense allows developers to build real-time products at the speed of imagination — not at the pace of infrastructure.
+By removing the burden of Kafka Operations, Condense allows developers to build real-time products at the speed of imagination, not at the pace of infrastructure.

-You still get Kafka’s reliability, performance, and open ecosystem — but without the grind of managing it.
+You still get Kafka’s reliability, performance, and open ecosystem, but without the grind of managing it.

 In a world where every second counts, Condense lets your teams focus on what really matters: shipping features, not maintaining infra.